 Strategy Counts Pilot Sites

-The Strategy Counts initiative provides funding to Alliance for Children and Families member organizations, which serve as pilot sites for the initiative.
+The Strategy Counts initiative provided funding to Alliance for Children and Families member organizations, which serve as pilot sites for the initiative.

 Pilot sites are charged with implementing distinct models to elevate organization-wide strategy.
 In doing so, they test how the elevation of strategy affects the ability of nonprofit human service organizations to adapt to changing market forces.

-The Alliance's first pilot site announcement was in Dec.
-2011, when it awarded $2.5 million to 14 organizations.
-Five additional pilot sites with transformational projects were identified in Dec.
-2012 when $500,000 was awarded.
-This brings the total to 20 pilot sites, including Families International.
+The Alliance's first pilot site announcement was in December 2011, when it awarded $2.5 million to 14 organizations.
+Five additional pilot sites were identified in December 2012, when $500,000 was awarded.
+These 19 pilot sites at member organizations, plus the Alliance family of companies, brings the total to 20 pilot sites.

 The pilot sites will either hire full-time chief strategy officers or implement transformational projects designed to identify and evaluate tools for building capacity for strategic operations.